Best Big Android Phones Android Central 2020

 Best Camera: Google Pixel 4 XL

-The Pixel 4 XL has the best overall camera you can get on an Android phone, no matter the price or size.
+The Pixel 4 XL has the best overall camera you can get on an Android phone, much less a big Android phone.
 In daylight, mixed-light, and even super-low-light, it consistently takes better photos than any competition.
 While we had issues with the 3 XL's speed, the camera app is also now fast and fluid.
 A secondary telephoto lens, paired with clever software, takes great zoom shots.
 Its front-facing camera isn't as wide as before, and that's the only marginal downside here.
 It still takes crisp, colorful, and bright photos, along with great portrait selfies.

 Its screen, coming in at 6.3-inches, is right on that borderline of what you'd consider a phablet.
 But the screen quality is excellent and has a 90Hz refresh rate — but again, this phone is all about its camera and software.